GuilhermeBorges3Ddev/Feedback_Widget_Web_Mobile/server/README.md

 `npm i express`
 `npm i --save-dev @types/express`

+* Prisma ORM installation and creation of schema.prisma:

+`npm i prisma -D`
+`npm i @prisma/client`
+`npx run prisma`

+* To create the tables on Prisma based on your schema:
+`npx prisma migrate dev`

+* To view the Prisma Studio
+`npx prisma studio`

+* For send an email after a Feedback insertion on our DB install nodemailer and his types:
+`npm install nodemailer`
+`npm install @types/nodemailer`

 *  In package.json has a script to run and watch the project, just run:

 `npm run dev`